tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 it contain?

 By briefly inspecting some random FASTA description lines it becomes clear that some species include variants.
-Below are some sample *R. coli* extracts from the FASTA file.
+Below are some sample *E. coli* extracts from the FASTA file.

 .. code-block:: none